 – A Grammar of the Punjaubee Language.
 100 p.
 Serampore 1812; A Grammar of the Telinga Language.
 4+186 p.
 Serampore 1814.

 – A Dictionary of the Mahratta Language.
 7+652 p.
 Serampore 1810; A Dictionary of the Bengali Language in which the words are traced to their origin and their various meanings given.
 1-3.
 Serampore 1818, 2nd ed.
 1825, 3rd ed.
 606+1544 p.
 Serampore 1827-30 (c.
 80 000 words).

 – Bible translation in various Indian languages.

-– edited Schröter’s A Grammar of the Bhotanta Language. publ. as a preface to Schröter’s Tibetan Dictionary (ed. by Marshman) 35+6+475 p.
+– Edited Schröter’s A Grammar of the Bhotanta Language.
+Publ. as a preface to Schröter’s Tibetan Dictionary (ed. by Marshman) 35+6+475 p.
 Serampore 1826.